Zamboanga City: Education

-There exists numerous public and private schools throughout the city.
-The Western Mindanao State University is state-run.
+There exist numerous public and private schools throughout the city.
+The Western Mindanao State University is a state-run university.
 Sectarian schools include the Ateneo de Zamboanga University.
-There are also a number of foreign schools with study programs.
-Other universities in the city include the Universidad de Zamboanga, Southern City Colleges, Pilar College, AMA Computer College, Zamboanga Peninsula Polytechnic State University, and Zamboanga State College of Marine Sciences and Technology.
+There are also some foreign schools with study programs.
+Other universities in the city include the Universidad de Zamboanga, Southern City Colleges, Pilar College, AMA Computer College, Zamboanga Peninsula Polytechnic State University, and Zamboanga State College of Marine Sciences and Technology, National University (Philippines), Zamboanga plan.

 Culture

 Cuisine

 Reflecting its creole heritage, Zamboangeno cuisine draws influences from many regions of the Philippines and beyond.

 Dishes unique to Zamboanga City include: